Stanley Climbfall

 Stanley Climbfall is the second studio album by American rock band Lifehouse.
 It was released on September 17, 2002, through DreamWorks Records.
-Produced by Ron Aniello, who also produced the band's first record, No Name Face (2000), the album features a more complex and heavier rock sound, and is considered the heaviest release in the Lifehouse's discography.
-Supported by the singles "Spin" and "Take Me Away", the album debuted at number seven on the Billboard 200, but did not perform as well commercially as No Name Face.
+It was produced by Ron Aniello, the producer of the band's first record, No Name Face (2000).
+Supported by the singles "Spin" and "Take Me Away", the album debuted at number seven on the Billboard 200 but did not perform as well commercially as No Name Face.
 "Take Me Away" peaked at number 22 on Billboard's Adult Pop Songs chart.
 Stanley Climbfall has sold over one million copies domestically.

 Critical reception

 Stanley Climbfall received mixed reviews from critics, who both praised and criticized lead singer Jason Wade's songwriting and the album's repetitive sound.
 Billboard published a positive review of the album, with writer L. F. describing it as "as close to bullet-proof as one can get...meticulously measured and carefully designed" and Wade as a "top-shelf songwriter" with a "knack for weaving smarter-than-average lyrics into tightly constructed, instantly memorable melodies."